TasmanAnalytics/dbt-datadict/readme.md

         description: 'field_3_description_1'
 ```

-Running `dbt_datadict apply` would create a data dictionary as follows:
+Running `datadict apply` would create a data dictionary as follows:

 ```yaml
 dictionary: